Youtube videos

 of what Epstein was doing, how he was funding it, who was involved in it.
 And

-US attorney would later become famous as Donald Trump's secretary of labor.
-But at that point, he was leading the
+just two months later, Epstein's attorneys met with the US attorney for the Southern District of Florida, and that US attorney would later become famous as Donald Trump's secretary of labor.
+But at that point, he was leading the investigation, and he offered to end the investigation, and throw away those 60

 federal charges completely if Epstein would plead guilty to the state charge